vova-tymosh/RCC/README.md

 ## What is the current status?
 Currently RCC supports a couple variants of loco decoders.
 Complete solutions for throttle, turnouts and other things will come soon.
-Details about what kind of decoders are available and what they can do are provided on the same RCC-Nodes page.
+Details on what decoders are available and what they can do are provided on the same RCC-Nodes page.

 ## How big is the thing, can I fit it in my loco?
 Here is the decoder, 2 inches by 1 inch:

 ![decoder](decoder.jpg)